BAkinmarin/the-cleaning-hack/README.md

 - The gallery page showcases previous jobs completed by the Company.

-- It contains hand-picked photos of hard to clean areas and large appliances to adequately demonstrate the technical prowess of the Company.
+- It contains carefully selected photos of difficult-to-clean areas and large appliances, highlighting the Company's technical expertise.

 ### testimonials.html